seek-oss/braid-design-system/.changeset/heavy-foxes-dress.md

   - vars
 ---

-Add `xxxsmall` and `xxxlarge` to the space scale
+Add `xxxlarge` to the space scale

-Extends the range of the space scale in both directions to include `xxxsmall` and `xxxlarge`.
+Extends the range of the space scale to include `xxxlarge`.
 This addition is to support an upcoming design uplift that requires greater fidelity in the scale.
 Note, the new values are also available as responsive properties.